- Getting there and getting around

 Laguna lookout is accessed from the end of Viewland Drive, in Noosa Heads.

-Access is from David Low Way, 3 km north of Coolum and 4 km south of Peregian.
+Access is from David Low Way, 3km north of Coolum Beach and 4km south of Peregian Beach.

 Emu Mountain section

-Access is from David Low Way, 4 km north of Coolum and 3 km south of Peregian.
+Access is from David Low Way, 4km north of Coolum Beach and 3km south of Peregian Beach.

 East Weyba section

-Access is from David Low Way, at Marcus Beach, 2.5 km north of Peregian.
-From David Low Way, turn into Podargus Parade and into Calliandra Grove or continue to the Hawthorne Grove access point.
+Access is from David Low Way, at Marcus Beach, 2.5km north of Peregian Beach.
+From David Low Way, turn into Podargus Parade and into Calliandra Grove or continue to the Hawthorn Grove access point.

 In the Noosa Headland section, the Coastal track from the information centre to Dolphin Point is paved and suitable for assisted wheelchair and stroller access.
 Wheelchair accessible toilets are provided at the day-use area and Tea Tree Bay.